 Background

-As a result of the FCC Technology Transitions Order, FCC 11-161 an all-day workshop was hosted on March 25, 2014 by the FCC’s CTO to facilitate the design and development of a Numbering Testbed.
+As a result of the FCC Technology Transitions Order, FCC 11-161 an all-day workshop was hosted on March 25, 2014 by former FCC’s CTO Henning Schulzrinne to facilitate the design and development of a Numbering Testbed.
 The primary goal of the Numbering Testbed described in the workshop announcement was to “provide common resources to enable research into numbering in an all-IP network, unencumbered by the constraints of the legacy network and technologies and ensuring that there is no disruption to them.”

-At the workshop the Commission’s CTO indicated his interest was ultimately in the development of a policy agnostic flexible platform that would integrate numbering lifecycle management functions such as resource allocation, porting, and dissemination of routing information for all types of numbers.
+At the workshop the former Commission’s CTO indicated his interest was ultimately in the development of a policy agnostic flexible platform that would integrate numbering lifecycle management functions such as resource allocation, porting, and dissemination of routing information for all types of numbers.
 Such a platform should also facilitate implementation of anti-spoofing solutions for verifying caller identity and thus addressing the growing problem of robocalls and phishing calls.
-The CTO further expressed interest in the possibility that the platform might be distributed, supporting a federated, competitive model similar to the white space databases.
+The former CTO further expressed interest in the possibility that the platform might be distributed, supporting a federated, competitive model similar to the white space databases.

-The TOPS Council recognized that Individual testbeds focus on one specific aspect of the IP transition, but duplicate many functions that are common to all testbed(s).
+As participants in the workshop started to consider how to progress this envisioned testbed, the TOPS Council recognized that Individual testbeds may focus on just one specific aspect of the IP transition, but duplicate many functions that are common to multiple testbed(s).
 The ATIS TOPS Council established a Testbed Landscape Team (TLT) to evaluate the feasibility of providing options for SPs when building their All-IP migration testbeds.
-Single-use testbeds focus on one specific aspect of the migration to IP, but many of these testbeds are inefficient being that they duplicate common functions.
+Multiple, single-use testbeds that focus on one specific aspect of the migration to IP are likely inefficient in that they duplicate common functions.
 As a result, the use of single-use testbeds by some SPs introduces unnecessary challenges as they prepare for the transition to All-IP.

 The Testbed Landscape Team was tasked to: